mhprompt/mhprompt.github.io/_posts/2015-12-23-painting-a-picture-of-mental-health.md

 ---

-#It's life.
+##It's life.
 It's interesting.
 It's fun.

 When I was young, my parents would watch Bob Ross on PBS sometimes.
 He always bored me back then.

-In writing this post and preparing my [talk][speaking], I watched a lot of _The Joy of Painting_.
+In writing this post and preparing my [talk](https://www.youtube.com/watch?v=xCBRqZpiB2M), I watched a lot of _The Joy of Painting_.
 I really, really enjoyed listening to him narrate his episodes.
 He was a very happy, calming gentleman.

 All of the quotes from this article are from Bob Ross.

+_Note: This post originally appeared in Caleb's newsletter and on the Thoughtbot blog_